T1ti/WoWViewer.NET/README.md

 No support is given or to be expected when using building or using this project.

+### Contributing
+This project is still in early stages with many things still missing and is not yet ready for external contributions.

 ### Building
 This requires the [.NET 10](https://dotnet.microsoft.com/en-us/download/dotnet/10.0) SDK to build.